Gogetter/java-blog-posts/java-for-docker-blog-post/README.md

     ```java -jar build/libs/java-for-docker-blog-post-0.1.0.jar```

-* Copy and paste below url into a browser to view returned data
+* Copy and paste below url into a browser (or Postman) to view returned data

     ```http://localhost:8095/api/users```